One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

-It's a frustrating dilemma for land investors because it is extremely important for us to understand a property's market value.
+It's a frustrating dilemma for land investors because it's extremely important for us to understand a property's market value.
 This number drives everything else in the process (the offer price, the cost of property taxes, holding costs, closing costs, the profit margin when selling, etc.).

 Unfortunately, there is no “magic bullet” when it comes to valuing land.
 As any real estate appraiser can tell you, it's virtually impossible to reach the point of 100% certainty about any property's market value of a property, and that's especially true for unimproved land.

 While it's not a black and white valuation approach by any stretch, there are a number of reliable measurements you can use to get confident with the value of a prospective property before you sink any of your own money into it.